-Contents: Establishes specific formatting standards for public records and data sets posted to the Internet
+Contents: Establishes specific formatting standards for public records and data sets posted to the Internet by public offices and creates the DataOhio Board

 State and Local Fiscal Highlights

 - The bill requires public records and data posted on a public website by a public office to meet certain formatting standards.
 Public offices could incur costs to reformat data if necessary to meet those standards.
 The costs would depend on the amount of data and the technological and labor resources needed to reformat this information. - The bill requires public offices to include in their public records policy a statement of which public records, if any, the public office posts in accordance with the bill's formatting requirements.
 Public offices could incur negligible costs to amend their public records policies in this regard.